 To modify the time zone, click System and in the System Settings group, click Change Time Zone.

 Modify the host name of the appliance

-You can change the host name of the Management Service.
+You can change the host name of the Management Service by navigating to System > System Settings > Change Hostname.